HAL-guru/hal.guru/docs/installation/installation-windows.md

 - PowerShell
 - Internet connection

-> Linux and MacOS users should use [Linux and MacOS tutorial](installation-linux-and-mac.md)
+> Linux and MacOS users should use [MacOS and Linux tutorial](installation-macos-and-linux.md)

 ## Installation Steps